amoghbharadwaj21/Single-Perceptron-Neural-Network/README.md

 # TV Marketing Sales Prediction

-Welcome to the TV Marketing Sales Prediction project! 🚀 In this project, I've built a simple neural network to predict sales based on TV marketing expenses.
+In this project, I've built a simple neural network to predict sales based on TV marketing expenses.

 ## Overview